GeodynamicWorldBuilder/WorldBuilder/cookbooks/simple_subduction_2d_chunk/doc/README.md

 The three images below show how changing only the starting value for the cross section shifts the position of the slab (no other values are changed; same grid file) Therefore, unless you have a specific reason, the `cross section` parameter should start at x = 0 (longitude).
-For the models with a shift start location, the temperature for the region beyond the sinking plate is filled in with the background adiabatic temperature gradient.
+For the models with a shifted start location, the temperature for the region beyond the sinking plate is filled in with the background adiabatic temperature gradient.